-The Department of Anesthesiology & Critical Care Medicine, Production Unit Billing is seeking a Coding Specialist II.
-This position is responsible for understanding all aspects of coding, quality assurance and compliance with Federal payer documentation guidelines.
+The Coding Specialist II is responsible for understanding all aspects of coding, quality assurance and compliance with Federal payer documentation guidelines.
 Works closely with departmental management and coordinates with Clinical Practice Association, Office of Billing Quality Assurance to include review of documentation.

 Specific Duties & Responsibilities: